vmleon/OKE-first-steps/README.md

 | :----------------------------------------------: | :----------------------------------: |
 | ![Virtual Machines](images/virtual-machines.png) | ![Containers](images/containers.png) |

-It **streamline the pipeline** of development, testing and deployment of applications.
+It **streamlines the pipeline** of development, testing and deployment of applications.

 Developers can modify the code, run them in containers that isolate the execution from the local developer machine (**the end of "it works on my machine"**).

-When developer is ready, it can push the code to the repository what kick off a remote building that **create container images** and **archive them in a repository of images**.
+When a developer is ready, she can push the code to the repository what kick off a remote building that **create container images** and **archive them in a repository of images**.

 After that, Operations can **take those images and deployment** in testing and production enviroments.